appium/appium-xcuitest-driver/README.md

 Array of xctests in the test bundle (e.g.: `[ 'XCTesterAppUITests.XCTesterAppUITests/testExample', 'XCTesterAppUITests.XCTesterAppUITests/testLaunchPerformance' ]`)

+### mobile: viewportRect

+Return the rectangle of viewport.
+The viewport is culculated by the size of device screen and the status bar size.

+#### Returned Result

+The response is like `{"value":{"left":0,"top":96,"width":828,"height":1696}}`.

+The rectangle of view port. `left` and `top` is how far from the `left` of the screen and the `top` of the screen.
+`width` and `height` is the screen's width and height.
+[iOS Drawing Concepts](https://developer.apple.com/library/archive/documentation/2DDrawing/Conceptual/DrawingPrintingiOS/GraphicsDrawingOverview/GraphicsDrawingOverview.html) could help about the coordinate.

+### mobile: deviceScreenInfo

+Get information about screen.

+#### Returned Result

+The response is like `{"value":{"statusBarSize":{"width":414,"height":48},"scale":2}}`

+`statusBarSize` is width and height of the result of [status bar](https://developer.apple.com/documentation/xctest/xcuielementtypequeryprovider/1500428-statusbars). `scale` is [screen scale](https://developer.apple.com/documentation/uikit/uiscreen/1617836-scale).

 ### Mobile Gesture Commands

 XCUITest driver provides several extensions that allow to automate popular mobile gesture shortcuts: